Rydra/melange/docs/index.md

 This piece of code will serialize the dictionary as JSON and send it to SNS to the topic `some-topic-name`.
 If the topic does not exist, it will be created (though no one will receive the message...).
-After that, all listeners subscribed to this topic will receive the message for further processing (be an AWS Lambda, an email address, an Exchange Message Consumer, or any other compatible Amazon SNS subscriber).
+After that, all listeners subscribed to this topic will receive the message for further processing (be an AWS Lambda, an email address, an Exchange Message SingleDispatchConsumer, or any other compatible Amazon SNS subscriber).

 NOTE: The `event_type_name` property must exist in the dictionary.
 If it doesn't, you must supply the event_type_name through the `event_type_name` parameter from the publish method

-### Exchange Message Consumer ###
+### Exchange Message SingleDispatchConsumer ###

-After that, you may have in another separate project (be it a simple console application, django worker, another thread, etc) an `Exchange Message Consumer` to receive these messages.
+After that, you may have in another separate project (be it a simple console application, django worker, another thread, etc) an `Exchange Message SingleDispatchConsumer` to receive these messages.
 And that consumer will require, at least, one listener to be of any use.

 The simplest implementation for that would be the following one, and you could place it in